 Adhesiveness is absolutely necessary while 3D printing if you want your prints to come out fine.
 Adhesion helps the print/model to stick to the surface of the print bed so that the prints stay in place and don’t come out shifted or curled.
 Although there are a lot of different types of adhesion techniques available, the glue stick is by far the cheapest and the most effective one.
 The following are the advantages of glue sticks for 3D printing-

 Adhesive solutions such as tape, have a tendency of leaving behind a residue that is difficult to remove.
 But glue sticks allow you to quickly wash off the print bed with water in order to remove any residue.

 - It can be applied easily.

 Glue sticks are applied directly onto the print bed, making them easy to use.
-Other adhesives such as the spray adhesive leave behind the sticky overspray and the tape has a problematic application and often leaves bubbles.
+Other adhesives such as spray adhesive leave behind sticky overspray and the tape has a problematic application and often leaves bubbles.